dirkmueller/presentation-nashville-logclassify/presentation.md

 ### CI Logfiles: ML Challenges

-- Each Instance of a CI Logfile follows the very same structure
+- Each Instance of a CI Logfile execute the same steps
   - Install, Build, Test &#x1F642;
+  - Result is recorded (success, failures)
 - The individual Logfiles are quickly evolving
   - Every check-in changes it &#x1F610;
 - Each run has a lot of completely unique noise &#x1F612;